 The eyes are one of the most prominent features of the face.
 They express emotion, balance the appearance, and contribute to an overall sense of beauty.
 The eyes, however, are one of the first places to show the early signs of aging.
 Sagging tissue of the upper eyelid, or fine lines of the under the eye, can make the face look tired, frustrated, unhealthy, and even years older.
 While the normal aging process is primarily responsible for these changes around the eyes, other factors may compound the issue, as well.
 Sun damage, smoking, illness, and genetics can accelerate the development of lax, wrinkled tissue, which leads many people to choose eyelid surgery in the Boston area.

 Request Your Consultation

 Upper and Lower Eyelid Surgery

-The Upper and Lower Lid Blepharoplasty, also known as an Eyelid Lift, are surgical procedures designed to reduce lax, drooping skin around the eyelids; restoring a youthful appearance.
+The upper and lower lid blepharoplasty, also known as an eyelid lift, are surgical procedures designed to reduce lax, drooping skin around the eyelids, restoring a youthful appearance.
 The surgical procedure will also dramatically reduce the fat pads of the upper and lower eyelid, providing patients a well-rested, refreshed look.

-The Blepharoplasty is a growing trend in the Asian community, as many people come to understand the benefits of the procedure.
+Eyelid surgery is a growing trend in the Asian community, as many people come to understand the benefits of the procedure.
 By altering the shape and contour of the eyes, Dr. Davidson is able to provide a more Westernized appearance.
 While making the eyes bigger and rounder, as well as the eyelid crease more prominent, Dr. Davidson also takes care to preserve each patients ethnic or racial heritage.

-The Ideal Blepharoplasty Candidate
+The Ideal Eyelid Surgery Candidate